OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 Publisher can delegate the responsibility of this Audit display to the Vendor that displays the ad.
 So two cases can happen:

-* The Publisher takes the responsibility of the display of the Audit Log Button and add it "near" the Addressable Content.
+* The Publisher takes responsibility of the display of the Audit Log Button and add it "near" the Addressable Content.
 When the user clicks on the button, the Publisher displays the Audit Log UI.
 * The Publisher gives the responsability of the display of the Audit Log Button